-Since its program started in 1977 with the first class of feamles on campus, St. Thomas has been synonymous with women’s basketball excellence both on the conference and national scene.
+Since its program started in 1977 with the first class of females on campus, St. Thomas has been synonymous with women’s basketball excellence both on the conference and national scene.

-An early highlight came in 1991 when the Tommies won the NCAA Division III national championship under former Coach Ted Riverso.
-That was the first of five Final Four trips for St. Thomas, which also placed third nationally in 1995, 1996, 2000 and 2012.
+An early highlight came in 1991 when the Tommies won the NCAA Division III national championship under then Coach Ted Riverso.
+That was the first of six Final Four trips for St. Thomas, which also placed third nationally in 1995, 1996, 2000, 2012 and 2017.

 In fact, St. Thomas is among a select group of NCAA basketball programs (all levels, both genders) to have three different head coaches qualify teams to a Final Four.
 The Toms also have received more than 20 All-America honors.